mafda/mafda/README.md

 ### :octocat: Hi, I'm fernanda

-:mortar_board: Multimedia engineer, and currently a Ph.D. student in computer engineering.
+:mortar_board: Multimedia engineer, and currently a Ph.D. candidate in computer engineering.

 :dart: I have experience as an academic researcher, focusing mainly on areas related to Augmented Reality and Machine Learning.
 I'm an enthusiast of self-learning, and I feel excited in front of big new challenges.